MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/ui-change-basic-settings.md

 You can also build up a list of Favourite Customers on the Home page for accounts that you do business with often or need to pay special attention to.
 Use the arrows to collapse part of the page and make more room to show specific data.
 At the top of the Home page you will find all of the actions that can be applied to the current content.
 This too can be collapsed and you only need to click or tap within the collapsed area to view it again.

 The default Role Centre is **Business Manager**, but you can select another Role Centre that fits your needs better.
-For more information, see [How to: Change the Role Centre](change-role.md).
+For more information, see [Change the Role Centre](change-role.md).

 ## <a name="company"></a>Company
 A company functions as a container for data in [!INCLUDE[d365fin](includes/d365fin_md.md)].
 There can be multiple companies in a database, but only one can be selected at a time.